joeshull/what_the_fish_betta/README.md

 What does it look like if we subtract the means from each other to find the biggest difference in intensity?
 E.g. at Pixel 496, the difference between the classes is (~80).
 <img src="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/histpixdif.png" width="1200px" height="600px"></img>

-Once we net the images at each pixel, we can normalize and rescale them back to our 0-255 values for image rendering.
+Once we net the images at each pixel, we can normalize and rescale them back to 0-255 for image rendering.

 Below we can see the biggest differences between the two images are at the edges.
 On the right, I've applied a binary mask at the median (gray-128) to see exactly which pixels will give the classifier the strongest signal.